sintakticniSladkorcek/generalAPIForSocialNetworks/README.md

 ### Errors

-#### Errors returned by generalAPIForSocialNetworks
+#### Errors returned by General API for Social Networks

 If the request isn't formatted correctly, an error will be returned.
 The request won't be forwarded to any of the social media APIs and no data will be returned aside from the above mentioned error.
-You can see an example of such error below.
+You can see an example of an error response below.

 ```json
 {